Registered Charity Number: 1121231

 The Society meets on the fourth Tuesday of most months and usually a guest speaker will give a talk on a beekeeping related topic and afterwards there is the chance to socialise over a cup of tea or coffee.

 The Society runs two apiaries for members: one focussed on training novice beekeepers and another to offer more advanced courses.
-These sessions are publicised in the newsletter and emailed to members using our mailchimp system, which protects members privacy and is fully compliant with GDPR.
+These sessions are publicised in the newsletter and emailed to members using the eR2 system, which protects members privacy and is fully compliant with GDPR.

 The Society holds its AGM at the end of November each year, where the accounts are presented to the members, new committee members are elected and the prizes and cups from the Honey Show are distributed.